gSchool/lti-dotnet-react-week-2/checkpoints/06-react-fundamentals.md

 ### JS Native Array Methods

-Submit the github repo containing your work on the js-native-array-methods below.
+Submit the github repo containing a basic React app with the quiz pages.

 ##### !end-question